iML: Executable, Problem-Grounded, and Broadly Exploratory Code-Driven AutoML: Experimental Results

-As shown in Figure~\ref{fig:backbone_model}, Gemini 2.5 serves as the optimal backbone for \tool, achieving the highest APS of 0.77 and a dominant 80\% \textit{Above Median} rate.
-This suggests that high-level thinking or reasoning capabilities are critical for \tool's coding and planning agents to synthesize the complex architectural invariants and correct code required for competitive medal achievement.
-With \textit{Qwen 2.5 Coder 7b}, despite its coding specialization, \tool achieved only a 15\% valid submission rate and a negligible APS of 0.14, indicating that code generation in isolation is insufficient for navigating end-to-end ML pipelines without superior strategic planning.
+In Figure~\ref{fig:backbone_model}, Gemini 2.5 serves as the optimal backbone for \tool, achieving the highest APS of 0.82 and a dominant 80\% \textit{Above Median} rate.
+This suggests that high-level reasoning capabilities are critical for \tool's coding and planning agents to synthesize the complex architectural invariants and correct code required for competitive medal achievement.

+With \textit{Qwen 2.5 Coder 7b}, despite its coding specialization, \tool achieved only a 15\% valid submission rate and a negligible APS of 0.14, indicating that code generation in isolation is insufficient for navigating end-to-end ML pipelines without stronger strategic reasoning.
 Furthermore, while \textit{GPT-5 mini} matched Gemini's 85\% valid submission rate, it suffered a significant drop in competitive quality, securing only a 35\% \textit{Above Median} rate compared to Gemini's 80\%.
-This indicates that while intermediate frontier models can follow the \textit{Code-Verifiable} integration to produce executable scripts, they often fail to implement the deep, task-specific optimizations necessary for top-tier performance.
+This indicates that while intermediate frontier models can follow the executable integration process to produce runnable scripts, they often fail to implement the deep, task-specific optimizations necessary for top-tier performance.

+These results suggest that broad exploration in \tool depends not only on access to multiple candidate solution paths, but also on the backbone model's ability to reason over, refine, and select among them effectively.

+\textbf{\textit{Overall}}, \tool's performance arises from the joint contribution of executability-oriented mechanisms, problem-grounded planning, and broad solution exploration.
+The executability-oriented analyses show that dynamic verification, modular integration, and self-correction are essential for producing feasible pipelines.
+The problem-grounding analysis shows that empirical profiling and knowledge retrieval are major drivers of competitive quality.
+The exploration-oriented analyses show that \tool benefits substantially from searching across multiple modeling tracks, while also depending on strong retrieval and reasoning components to exploit that broader search space effectively.